Cervical cap: Method of use

-The first step in inserting or removing a cervical cap is handwashing, to avoid introducing harmful bacteria into the vaginal canal.
+The first step in inserting or removing a cervical cap is hand washing, to avoid introducing harmful bacteria into the vaginal canal.
 The cap is inserted prior to sexual intercourse; some sources state that insertion prior to sexual arousal decreases the risk of incorrect placement.
 Most sources recommend the use of spermicide with the cap, but some sources say spermicide use is optional.

-The cap remains in the vagina for a minimum of 6 - 8 hours after the last intravaginal ejaculation.
+The cap remains in the vagina for a minimum of 6 to 8 hours after the last intravaginal ejaculation.
 It is recommended the cap be removed within 72 hours (within 48 hours is recommended in the U.S.).
 Other than the disposable Oves cap, cervical caps can be washed and stored for reuse.
 Silicone devices may be boiled to sterilize them.
 Reusable caps may last for one or two years.

-Some caps have a pull tab for removal but it is claimed that pulling on it should not be done since it the cap tends to adhere very tightly to the cervix.
+Some caps have a pull tab for removal, but it is claimed that pulling on it should not be done, since it the cap tends to adhere very tightly to the cervix.
 Instead, putting a finger under the rim and pulling with a jerk should easily detach it.